armory/docs/content/en/scale-agent/concepts/dynamic-accounts.md

 * After receiving the set of accounts, the Scale Agent service parses each `kubeconfig` and fetches the certificate information from the specified cluster.
 After the fetch succeeds, the Scale Agent service initiates a process that discovers every Kubernetes kind in the target cluster for initiation of a [Kubernetes watch](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes).
 * Next, the Scale Agent service creates a new gRPC connection as a response to tell the Scale Agent plugin which accounts are now active.
 The plugin then updates account data in the `clouddriver.kubesvc_accounts` table.

-The plugin does not inform you of the operation results.
-Check for an ACTIVE account state in the `clouddriver.kubesvc_accounts` table by querying the database directly or by calling `/agents/kubernetes/accounts/{accountName}`.
+The plugin does not inform you of the operation results due to potentially long processing time.
+The more accounts you send, the longer the operation takes to complete.
+You can check for an ACTIVE account state in the `clouddriver.kubesvc_accounts` table by querying the database directly or by calling `/agents/kubernetes/accounts/{accountName}`.

 ### CRUD operations